Full Guide to Basic Options Strategies

 The diagonal spread is a more flexible options trading strategy combining elements of a calendar spread and a vertical spread.

 The diagonal spread benefits traders from time decay and directional movement in the underlying stock.
 The underlying stock price is expected to move in the predicted direction.

-The trader can profit from the difference between the strike prices and the time decay of the shorter-term option.
+Traders can profit from the difference between the strike prices and the time decay of the shorter-term option.

 The diagonal spread strategy is often used when a trader has a specific outlook on the timing and direction of the underlying stock price movement.